 - The current welcome bonus on the Chase Sapphire Preferred credit card is 60,000 Chase Ultimate Rewards points.
 That’s more than enough to cover a roundtrip flight between the US and Peru (subject to availability).

-- The current offer on the Marriott Bonvoy Boundless credit card is 75,000 Marriott Bonvoy points which is enough for 2 nights at any of our 3 hotels in Peru.
-If your spouse or partner also signs up, you can combine points and there would be enough for a 5 night stay.
+- The current offer on the Marriott Bonvoy Boundless credit card is 100,000 Marriott Bonvoy points which after meeting the minimum spending requirement, is enough for 3 nights at any of our 3 hotels in Peru.

 Both of these cards also have no foreign transaction fees.
 This can save lots of money when traveling internationally.

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.